Ismael-Hery/rake-keywords/README.md

 Rake is a Javascript implementation of the "Rake" keywords extraction algorithm, as described in 'Rose, S., Engel, D., Cramer, N., & Cowley, W. (2010).
 Automatic Keyword Extraction from Individual Documents.
 In M. W. Berry & J. Kogan (Eds.), Text Mining: Theory and Applications: John Wiley & Sons.'

+Test have shown to give equal or better quality of extracted keywords compared to commercial API.

 ## Install